Dr Dorothy Cowie

 I was a Research Assistant in Dorothy’s lab prior to starting my PhD and have worked on a range of projects including: the development of motor skills in children with limb differences, exploring body ownership in Virtual Reality and investigating the factors predicting innovation abilities in children ranging from 3- to 11-years-old.

-My current project studies how children learn to understand the structural and aesthetic features of their own rapidly-changing bodies, to maintain a coherent perception of the bodily self and its definite their own body in space.
-This builds on my Undergraduate dissertation, which used similar technology to study how children use proprioception.
+My current project studies how children understand the structural and aesthetic features of their own rapidly-changing bodies.
+This builds on my other work, which has used similar tech to study how children use proprioception to perceive their actively moving bodies.

 I am an undergraduate student at Durham, studying Psychology.
 My current research project explores training children in virtual reality and is conducted as part of the BPS Summer Scheme.